Definitions

 Transparent proxy

-If there are any transparent proxies who try to inspect the traffic, the connection will fail due to strong encryption and certificate validation enforcements.
+If there are any transparent proxies that try to inspect the traffic, the connection will fail due to strong encryption and certificate validation enforcements.
 It is recommended to use syslog to get audit logs from the systems.

 Checklist